 How are Heritage Crafts Saved from Extinction?

-Some crafts are listed as critically endangered on the Heritage Crafts Association’s Red List meaning they are at high risk currently.
-However, these crafts don’t have to stay there on the list and many can be moved to ‘At Risk’ or even ‘Viable’ with action taken by craft organizations and traditional craft practitioners.
+Some crafts are listed as critically endangered on the Heritage Crafts Association’s Red List, meaning they are currently at high risk.
+However, these crafts don’t have to stay on the list, and many can be moved to ‘At Risk’ or even ‘Viable’ with action taken by craft organizations and traditional craft practitioners.
 How are these crafts saved from extinction?

-Increased funding for training and awareness campaigns are one of the ways these crafts can increase their numbers as training new practitioners can be expensive and time consuming.
+Increased training and awareness campaign funding is one way these crafts can increase their numbers, as training new practitioners can be expensive and time-consuming.

-Technology is the downfall for a lot of these traditional methods but it is also the way in which awareness of traditional crafts is increased.
-Crochet is a great example of a craft that has seen a huge revival through social media such as Instagram and TikTok.
-Crochet is seen as a young persons craft instead of being associated with grandmothers making blankets.
-The prevalence of YouTube tutorials and instagram posts showing sucessful projects has done wonders for the craft of crochet.
+Technology is the downfall of many traditional methods, but it also increases awareness of traditional crafts.
+Crochet is an excellent example of a craft that has seen a massive revival through social media such as Instagram and TikTok.
+Crochet is seen as a young person’s craft instead of being associated with grandmothers making blankets.
+The prevalence of YouTube tutorials and Instagram posts showing successful projects has done wonders for crochet.

 What are the Traditional Northern Ireland Heritage Crafts?

-Northern Ireland is packed full of talented crafters constantly making something new and there always have been.
+Northern Ireland is packed full of talented crafters who constantly make something new, and there always have been.
 The main traditional crafts associated with Northern Ireland are:

 Textiles & Linen Weaving

-Due to the abundance of flax grown in Ireland the linen industry has a long history on the island.
-Linen was the most important industry in Ireland for over 300 years and although its production is reduced in Ireland today it is still made and weaved in the country today.
+Due to the abundance of flax grown in Ireland, the linen industry has a long history on the island.
+Linen was the most critical industry in Ireland for over 300 years, and although its production is reduced in Ireland today, it is still made and weaved in the country today.
 The main traditional craft associated with linen is weaving.
-Weaving with linen is a highly skilled craft due to the varied length of flax fibers.
+Weaving with linen is a highly skilled craft due to the varied length of flax fibres.
 The resulting fabric breathes well and comes in a variety of patterns.

-Damask Weaving is marked as critically endangered by the Heritage Crafts association but Northern Ireland is one of the only places where this craft is practiced.
+Damask Weaving is marked as critically endangered by the Heritage Crafts Association, but Northern Ireland is one of the only places where this craft is practised.
 Damask weaving makes complex patterns through intricate weaving.
 Have a look at the video below to see Damask weaving in action at the Irish Linen Center:

 Basket Weaving

 Traditional Irish baskets are woven from natural materials such as heather, willow, and hazel.
-Willow work basket weaving is a much less practiced craft which is being saved by Northern Ireland heritage crafts practitioners.
+Willow work basket weaving is a much less practised craft which Northern Ireland heritage crafts practitioners are saving.

-Both the creation of willow work baskets and the growing of willow for the purpose of creating baskets are northern Ireland heritage crafts which are at risk according to the Heritage Crafts Association.
-Willow work baskets are intricately woven from dried branches from willow trees, a fascinating and complex practice.
+According to the Heritage Crafts Association, both the creation of willow work baskets and the growing of willow to create baskets are Northern Ireland heritage crafts at risk.
+Willow work baskets are intricately woven from dried branches of willow trees, a fascinating and complex practice.

-Welig Heritage Crafts base near Portaferry specialize in willow weaving and grow their own willow trees for use in the craft.
-They are run by two expert basket weavers who are passionate about keeping this craft alive and well.
+Welig Heritage Crafts, based near Portaferry, specializes in willow weaving and grows its own willow trees for use in the craft.
+It is run by two expert basket weavers who are passionate about keeping this craft alive and well.

 Woodworking

-Woodworking is a traditional northern Ireland heritage craft that isn’t going anywhere as handcrafted wooden furniture and decorations continuing to be in style.
-Some craft experts in Northern Ireland also go further and use only traditional methods in a craft called ‘Green Wood Working’.
+Woodworking is a traditional Northern Ireland heritage craft that isn’t going anywhere.
+Handcrafted wooden furniture and decorations continue to be in style.
+Some craft experts in Northern Ireland also use only traditional methods in a craft called ‘Green Wood Working’.

-Green Wood Work Ireland is one of those companies bringing traditionally carved and treated wood works to Northern Ireland using traditional manual methods.
-The owner Stephen Ryan is passionate about wood working and even offers commissions for his work.
+Green Wood Work Ireland is one of those companies bringing traditionally carved and treated woodwork to Northern Ireland using traditional manual methods.
+The owner, Stephen Ryan, is passionate about woodworking and even offers commissions for his work.

 Distilling & Brewing